dragonlock2/JABI/README.md

 - Metadata
 - CAN FD
+- SPI controller
-- I2C master
+- I2C controller
+- UART
 - GPIO
-- PWM output
+- PWM
 - ADC
 - DAC
-- SPI master
-- UART

 Clients connect to the microcontroller over any one of the interfaces.
 The following clients are supported.